dk14/bell/README.md

 2. Randomly choose detector setting (a/a', b/b') and some hidden parameter (H) for every sub-experiment (i.e. unique measurement).
 Encode detector setting as binary a->0, a'->1, b->0, b'->1.
 So you will have an array of detector settings, like A = 0010011101110... , B= 101101110110101... and array of hidden parameters, like H=01110110101100...
 3. Now you can built measurement statistic with simple rules:

-- at the detector A - you should always repeat hidden parameter M(i) = H(i), regardless which setting was used -  a or a'
+- at the detector A - you should always repeat hidden parameter, regardless which setting was used -  a or a'
-- at the detector B result of measurement should be calculated as hidden parameter AND NOT B(i) from B array: M(i) = H(i) & B(i), where M denoted as measurement.
+- at the detector B - hidden parameter is repeated only for B=0 setting.
+If B=1 (b') - you may choose strategy:
+  - always return 0
+  - always return 1
+  - randomly return hidden parameter or inverted value of hidden parameter

 Calculate [S](http://en.wikipedia.org/wiki/CHSH_inequality) based on this statistic.
 You will receive S > 2  about every second(!) such experiment.
 So CHSH will be violated without any non-local magic!